Why an Irrevocable Life Insurance Trust Matters More Than Ever

 An irrevocable life insurance trust (ILIT) is one of the most powerful estate planning tools available to high-net-worth individuals and families.
 When structured correctly, an ILIT removes life insurance proceeds entirely from your taxable estate — potentially shielding millions of dollars from federal estate taxes.

-When that happens, millions of families who believed they were safely below the threshold could suddenly face a 40% federal estate tax on amounts exceeding the reduced exemption.
-If you hold significant life insurance, the proceeds are included in your taxable estate unless they’re owned by a properly structured irrevocable life insurance trust.
+Even with a generous exemption, life insurance proceeds owned personally are included in your taxable estate unless they are held by a properly structured irrevocable life insurance trust.
 According to the IRS estate tax guidelines, any policy in which the decedent held “incidents of ownership” at death is included in the gross estate.

 How an Irrevocable Life Insurance Trust Works